hecarson/utahsec/Meetings/2026-01-28-cookie-stealer/README.md

             driver.save_screenshot(f"tickets/{ticket_id}.png")
 ```

-By default, the `Content-Type` header on Flask reponses will be `text/html`.
+**Key insight**: By default, the `Content-Type` header on Flask reponses will be `text/html`.
 This means that ticket content will be rendered as HTML by the headless browser, and any JavaScript in the HTML will be executed!
 </details>

 ## Exploiting the XSS vulnerability